DavidMorano/system/src/libuc/README.txt

 LIBUC

 This is a UNIX® interface library.
 The idea is that the subroutines in this library are front-ends for UNIX® section-3c calls.

 Make:
-$ makeit
+$ ma